Authors: Dr. Jean-Paul Rodrigue, Dr. Brian Slack and Dr. Claude Comtois

 Green Logistics.
 Supply chain management practices and strategies that reduce the environmental and energy footprint of freight distribution.
 It focuses on material handling, waste management, packaging, and transport.

 The loosely defined term covers several dimensions related to production planning, materials management, and physical distribution.
 It opens the door to a wide array of potential applications of environmentally friendly strategies along supply chains.
-This implies that different stakeholders could be applying different strategies, all labeled as green logistics.
-One corporation could be focusing on product packaging while another on alternative fuel vehicles; both are undertaking green logistics.
-However, a closer look at the concept and its applications, a great many paradoxes and inconsistencies arise, which suggests that its application may be more difficult than what might have been expected in the first place.
-Although there has been much debate about what green logistics truly entails, the transportation industry has developed very narrow and specific interests in the issue.
+This implies that different stakeholders could apply different strategies, all labeled as green logistics.
+One corporation could focus on product packaging while another on alternative fuel vehicles; both are undertaking green logistics.
+However, after a closer look at the concept and its applications, a great many paradoxes and inconsistencies arise, which suggests that its application may be more difficult than what might have been expected in the first place.
+Although much debate has been about what green logistics truly entails, the transportation industry has developed very narrow and specific interests in the issue.
 If transportation costs are reduced, and assets such as vehicles, terminals, and distribution centers are better utilized, the assumption is that green logistics strategies are being implemented.

 In common with many other areas of human endeavor, greenness became a catchword in the transportation industry.
 It grew out of the emerging awareness of environmental problems and negative externalities, which started in the 1950s when the fast growth of trucking impacted urban communities.
 Factors such as truck size, emissions, and noise became public concerns, leading to the first legislation focusing on pollutant and noise emissions and road access conditions.
 In a more recent context, well-publicized issues such as sustainability, energy, waste disposal, and climate change have contributed to establishing green logistics as a formal field of inquiry and mitigation.
 Environmental concepts, such as material flows or the carbon cycle, became readily applicable to supply chain management.
 The World Commission on Environment and Development Report (1987) established environmental sustainability as a goal for international action, giving green issues a significant boost in political and economic arenas.
 The transportation industry was recognized as a major contributor to environmental issues through its modes, infrastructures, and flows.
 The developing field of logistics was seen as an opportunity for the transportation industry to become more environmentally friendly.
 Yet, environmental perspectives and transportation sustainability issues remain predominantly focused on passenger transportation.

 Interest in the environment by the logistics industry manifested itself most clearly in terms of exploiting new market opportunities.
-While traditional logistics seeks to organize forward distribution, that is, the transport, warehousing, packaging, and inventory management from the producer to the consumer, environmental considerations opened up markets for recycling and disposal and led to an entire new sub-sector; reverse logistics.
-This reverse distribution involves the transport of waste and the movement of used materials.
+While traditional logistics seeks to organize forward distribution, that is, the transport, warehousing, packaging, and inventory management from the producer to the consumer, environmental considerations opened up markets for recycling and disposal and led to an entirely new sub-sector; reverse logistics.
+This reverse distribution involves waste transport and the movement of used materials.
 Even if the term reverse logistics is widely used, other names have been applied, such as reverse distribution, reverse-flow logistics, and even green logistics.
-A more recent framework is the circular economy, which is inserting logistics into reuse, remanufacturing, recycling, and waste disposal into a feedback loop.
+A more recent framework is the circular economy, which inserts logistics into reuse, remanufacturing, recycling, and waste disposal into a feedback loop.
 It is becoming an emerging approach that considers the full extent of logistics, which is the greening of both the forward and reverse segments of supply chains.